mbrt/kube-ceph-demo/README.md

 Then wait for the nodes to reboot.

 ## Setup on a non-Bright cluster
-Even if you don't have a Bright cluster, you can still setup Ceph and Kubernetes the way you prefer.
+You can run the demo even if you don't have a cluster setup with Bright Cluster Manager.
+Deploy Ceph and Kubernetes the way you prefer and make sure you have working `kubectl` and `ceph` commands on the head node of the cluster.

 ## When you have Ceph and Kubernetes
-When you have them, you can try the demo by running the following scripts in
+You can run the demo by using the following scripts in sequence:
-sequence:

 ```
 ./create-pool.sh